-In W2K/XP, press crtl+shift+Esc keys at the same time to open the Windows Task Manager.
-Click "Processes" and you can see many running processes.
-Take a closer look.
-Are there many strange EXE files running?
-The following are not real services, but programs or processes that run under different circumstances, many of which are necessary processes.
+In W2K/XP, press the crtl+shift+Esc keys at the same time to open the Windows Task Manager and click "Process" to see many running processes.
+If you look closely, there are many strange EXE files. run?
+The following are not real services, but programs or processes that run under different circumstances, and many of them are still necessary processes.

 [Csrss]: This is one of the core parts of Windows, and its full name is ClientServerProcess.
 We cannot end the process.
-This 4K-only process often consumes about 3MB to 6MB of memory.
-It is recommended not to modify this process and let it run.
+This process with only 4K often consumes about 3MB to 6MB of memory.
+It is recommended not to modify this process and let it run well.

-[dovldr32]: If you have a CreativeSBLive series sound card, you may encounter this process, which takes up about 2.3MB to 2.6MB of memory.
-Somewhat strangely, when I disabled the process from the taskbar and experimented with the DVD, no errors occurred.
-But if you rename this file, the Windows file protection warning window will appear, and the CreativeMixer and AudioHQ programs will fail to load.
-Of course, if you want to save some memory, you can disable it.
+[dovldr32]: If you have a CreativeSBLive series sound card, you may record this process, which occupies about 2.3MB to 2.6MB of memory.
+Somewhat strange is that when I banned this process from the taskbar, through the DVD experiment, no error occurred.
+But if you rename this file, the windows file protection warning window will appear, and CreativeMixer and AudioHQ programs load errors.
+Of course you want to save some memory, then you can ban it.

 [explorer]: This is not Internet Explorer.
-Explorer.exe always runs in the background.
-It controls the standard user interface, processes, commands, desktop, etc. If you open the "Task Manager", you will see an explorer.exe in Runs in the background.
-Depending on the system's fonts, background images, active desktop, etc., it usually consumes 5.8MB to 36MB of memory.
+Explorer.exe is always running in the background.
+It controls the standard user interface, processes, commands, desktops, etc. If you open the "Task Manager", you will see an explorer.
+The exe runs in the background.
+Depending on the system's font, background picture, active desktop, etc., it usually consumes 5.8MB to 36MB of memory.

-[IEXPLORE]: This is the IE browser.
-When we use it to surf the Internet, it takes up 7.3MB or more of memory.
-Of course, this increases with the number of open browser windows.
+【IEXPLORE】: This is the IE browser.
+When we use it to surf the internet, it takes up 7.3MB or more memory.
+Of course, this increases with the increase of the browser windows that open.
 But when all IE windows are closed, it will not disappear from the task manager.
 IEXPLORE.EXE is still running in the background.
-Its function is to speed up the speed when we open IE again.
+Its function is to speed up our opening of IE again.

-[msmsgs]: This is the famous MSN process of Microsoft's Windows Messenger (instant messaging software).
-It is bundled in the home and professional editions of WinXP.
-If you are also running programs such as Outlook and MSN Explorer, this process will run in the background.
-Supports all these new technologies such as NET functions that Microsoft claims are very cool.
+【msmsgs】: This is Microsoft's famous MSN process of Windows Messengr (instant communication software), which is bound in WinXP's home and professional versions.
+If you are still running programs such as Outlook and MSNEExplorer, the process will run in the background Supports all these new technologies such as Microsoft claims to be very cool, NET features.

-[msn6]: This is the MSNExplorer (MSN browser) process bundled by Microsoft in WinXP.
-This process requires msmsgs.exe to be run in advance.
+[msn6]: This is the MSNEExplorer (MSN browser) process bound by Microsoft in WinXP.
+This process requires msmsgs.exe to run in advance.

-[Navpw32]: This is a process started after installing the NortonAntiVirus2002 software.
-Unless you do not need the virus detection function, do not end this process.
+【Navpw32】: This is the process started after installing NortonAntiVirus2002 software.
+Don't end this unless you don't need virus detection function.

-process, this process also assumes the function of automatically updating the virus definition library file and the function of displaying a small icon in the system taskbar.
+Process, this process also undertakes the function of automatically upgrading the virus definition library file and the function of displaying a small icon on the system taskbar.

-[Point32]: This is a program started after installing special mouse software (Intellimouse, etc.).
-Since there are many new mouse functions built into WinXP, there is no need to run it in the background of the system, which wastes 1.1MB.
-1.6MB of memory, but also takes up space on the taskbar!
+【Point32】: This is a program started after installing special mouse software (Intellimous, etc.).
+Since many new mouse functions are built into WinXP, there is no need to run in the system background, which is a waste of 1.1MB to 1.6MB of memory, and you also need to take up a place in the taskbar!

-[Promon]: This is a program installed by Intel series graphics cards.
-It displays an icon control program on the taskbar and occupies about 656KB to 1.1MB of memory.
+【Promon】: This is a program installed by Intel series graphics cards.
+It displays icon control program in the taskbar, occupying about 656KB to 1.1MB of memory.

-[Smss]: It is only 45KB in size but occupies 300KB to 2MB of memory space.
+【Smss】: It only has a size of 45KB but occupies 300KB to 2MB of memory space.
 This is one of the core processes of Windows and is the session management program of the Windows NT kernel.

-[Svchost]: This is actually a service.
-Sometimes you will often see several of the same process in the "Task Manager" (respectively in charge of system, network, user or others).
-In Windows XP, If you end this process, the system will automatically shut down within one minute.
-In Windows 2000, this process will be displayed as a critical process and is prohibited from ending!
+【Svchost】: This is actually a service.
+Sometimes you often see several similar processes in the "task manager" (controlling system, network, user or other respectively), in Windows XP Inside, if you end this process, the system will automatically close within one minute.
+In Windows 2000, the process will be displayed as a critical process and is prohibited from ending!

-[SystemIDLEProcess]: This is a normal process called when no program or process makes a request to the CPU.
-The process cannot be ended.
-If it shows that the CPU usage is 97%, it means that there are only 3% of the CPU processes.
-It is occupied by a real program.
-If you find that this ldleprocesses has always maintained a low value (for example, it always displays 3%), then there must be an application that has been running and needs to be checked!
+【SystemIDLEProcess】: This is an ordinary process called when no program or process makes a request to the CPU.
+The process cannot be terminated.
+If it shows that the CPU occupancy rate is 97%, it means that only 3% of the CPU processes are It is occupied by real programs.
+If you find that the ldleprocesses has always maintained a very low value (for example, it always displays 3%), then there must be an application running all the time and needs to be checked!

-[taskmgr]: If you see this process running, you are actually looking at the "Task Manager" itself of this process.
-It takes up approximately 3.2MB of memory, so don't forget to include it when optimizing your system.
+【taskmgr】: If you see this process running, you actually look at the "task manager" of the process itself.
+It takes up about 3.2MB of memory, and when you optimize the system, don't forget to count it in.

-[Vptray]: This is an icon process displayed by NortonAV on the taskbar, occupying about 2.9MB of memory.
-If we remove this icon from the taskbar, some memory can be recovered, but in fact it is still running in the background.
+[Vptray]: This is the process of NortonAV displaying an icon in the taskbar, which occupies about 2.9MB of memory.
+If we remove this icon from the taskbar, we can reclaim some memory, but in fact it is still running in the background.

 [Winlogon]: This process handles login and logout tasks.
 In fact, this process is necessary.
 Its size is related to the time you log in.
-I have personally seen the fluctuation of the space occupied by this process.
-One is logged in for about an hour. , the memory fluctuates between 1.7MB and 8.5MB; the other has been logged in for more than 40 days, and the memory fluctuates between 1.7MB and 17MB.
+I have seen the fluctuations in the space occupied by this process.
+One is about an hour of logging in. , the memory fluctuates between 1.7MB and 8.5MB; the other logged in for more than 40 days, and the memory fluctuates between 1.7MB and 17MB.

 [Wowexec]: When you run some old applications (such as some 16-bit programs) or run DOS command line programs under the DOS console, you will find it in the process.

-[TaskSwitch]: This process will appear after powerToys is installed in the XP system.
-Press Alt+Tab to display the switching icon, which takes up approximately 1.4MB to 2MB of memory space.
+【TaskSwitch】: This process will appear after powerToys is installed in the XP system.
+Press the Alt+Tab key to display the switch icon, which occupies about 1.4MB to 2MB of memory space.

 [In WIN2000/XP, the system includes the following default processes]: